 Assistant professor of physical medicine and rehabilitation, Shari L. Bernard, OTD, SCFES; fellowship education coordinator, Janelle M. Hatlevig, OTR/L, BCPR; and fellowship program director, Donna K. Heinle, OTD, OTR/L.

-Mayo Clinic School of Health Sciences offers the one-year Occupational Therapy Dysphagia Fellowship at Mayo Clinic's campus in Rochester, Minnesota.
+Mayo Clinic School of Health Sciences offers the 54-week Occupational Therapy Dysphagia Fellowship at Mayo Clinic's campus in Rochester, Minnesota.
 The fellowship is designed to significantly advance your preparation as a provider of patient and client care services in the clinical practice area of dysphagia.